Beside the Mountain

 Dragon fruit mix in silicone popsicle mold ready to be frozen.

-Fill up the popsicle mold.
-I filled 5 popsicles that are ⅓ cup each.
-Place in the freezer for 5-8 hours to solidify.
+Fill up the popsicle mould.
+I made 5 popsicles in a mould that holds ⅓ cup of liquid each.
+Place the mould in the freezer for 5-8 hours to solidify.
+It takes at least 5 hours in my freezer.

 Homemade bright purple pitaya popsicle.

-Remove from the freezer and let sit 5 minutes before enjoying!
+Remove from the freezer and let sit 5 minutes before enjoying.
+I find letting them soften for a few minutes creates the best texture for licking!

 • rinsed out yogurt cups